 Always place bids that would make sense from a business standpoint to make your campaigns more worthwhile.

-4. Understand the limitations of your PPC bid management tools.
+4. Understand the limitations of your PPC bid management tools

 Bid management tools like Acquisio and Optmyzr can help you with bid optimization by offering insights that can help you save time and make the most of your advertising budget.

 If you’re planning to use any PPC bid management system or tool, make sure you understand everything about it: its strengths, how it works, and its limitations.
-Make it a point to learn about its capabilities to make sure it makes the right decisions when operating on your behalf.

-5. Monitor automated bids more closely and make tweaks when necessary.
+5. Monitor automated bids more closely and make tweaks when necessary

 Even if you’re using automated bidding strategies for your campaign, they still require a level of manual control and monitoring.